-I am a historian of modern China with a focus on social history, changing political cultures, and ecological crisis in the late nineteenth and twentieth centuries.
+I am a historian of modern China, focusing on social history, media, changing political cultures, and responses to ecological crisis in the late nineteenth and twentieth centuries.

 Since graduating from the University of California, Irvine, with a PhD in History, I’ve taught at the University of Manchester from 2012-19, during which I created DisasterHistory.org, and at Monash University in Melbourne in 2020-21.
-I am now based at the Center for History at Sciences Po Paris.
+I now teach and research at the Center for History at Sciences Po Paris.